Meet One of the Teams for the Kinetic Sculpture Race in Baltimore

 One of the competing teams, for the second year, is St. Paul’s School for Girls.
-As part of a class called “Design Thinking” the high schoolers learn the skills they need to create a kinetic sculpture, including welding, carpentry and engineering.
+As part of a class called “Design Thinking,” which includes students from both St. Paul’s School for Girls and St. Paul’s School, the high schoolers learn the skills they need to create a kinetic sculpture, including welding, carpentry and engineering.
 Their teacher is Stephen Hulbert, a physicist who worked on the crew for Fifi, one of AVAM’s most popular participants in the race.

 This year’s theme is “Mysteries and Tall Tales,” inspired by the museum’s current mega-exhibit The Great Mystery Show.
 The students at St. Paul’s built two sculptures, The Mystery Machine and The Flying Dutchman, to fit the theme.
 They will each be powered by two people with a team of backups ready to take over when needed.
 Last year the team won the coveted “Next to Last” trophy, meaning they came in second to last.